 Being a successful student is not only about "passing."
 It is about challenging yourself.
-If you get lower than a "B"
+If you get lower than a "B" on any assignment, test, or project, you have failed yourself.
+Schedule a date with yourself each month to record and review assignment and test grades.

-Time to Assess Your Strengths
+1. What does the feedback you have been getting from instructors about homework, assignments, and tests tell you about your performance and progress in your classes?

+2. Schedule a meeting with your professors.
+What can you ask them about your performance?
+If you have done this, what was their response?
+If you have not done this, what is stopping you?

+3. Who else can help you improve your performance in your classes?

+4. Who did you study with this week?
+What topics were discussed and what types of questions came up?

 1. What have you learned about your strengths as a student?

 2. How will you reinforce and make use of these strengths?

 3. How have you made progress toward the goals you identified at the beginning of this section of the Companion?

 4. If you have stumbled in your academic performance, what will you do to make changes?